desimilkyway/desi-mws-edr-datamodel/docs/rv_output/RVRUN/healpix/SURVEY/PROGRAM/PIXGROUP/PIXNUM/rvmod_coadd.rst

 EXTNAME = Z_WAVELENGTH

-*Summarize the contents of this HDU.*
+The wavelength vector of the Z arm of the instrument

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~